lenareinhard/cheesecakehq/Peanut-Butter-Cup-Cheesecake.md

 # Peanut Butter Cup Cheesecake

 This is based on a Cheesecake recipe I found on [BBC Good Food](http://www.bbcgoodfood.com/recipes/1759649/peanut-butter-cheesecake) with a slight modification as I could never get the topping to set as per their instructions.
+The end product reminds me a lot of Reese's Peanut Butter Cups, which is always A Good Thing™.

 _DISCLAIMER:_ There are so many calories in a single serving of this cheesecake, you should eat this responisibly and definitely with other people!